Stage 3 of the Rail Network Rebuild

 Stage 3b will focus on part of the Southern Line.

-This page outlines what is changing, and how we are supporting you while KiwiRail complete this work.
+This page outlines what is changing during Stage 3, and how we will support you while KiwiRail completes this work.

 Stage 3a closures

-Weekday evening closures mean the last services on the Western Line will be replaced by bus.
-Dates and times of weekday and weekend closures will be confirmed at a later date.
+Weekday evening closures mean the last services on the Western Line will be replaced by buses.
+Timetables are available on the Planned Rail Closures page.

 Stage 3b closures